emilybagley/disgust_reversal_learning-stage2/results/model_agnostic/figures/modelAgnosticPlots.md

 Given that a number of our variables have skewed distributions, the pre-registered outlier definition (relying on IQR) is not fit-for-purpose.
-Therefore, instead we use define outliers as datapoints that fall 1.5 IQRs outside of the inter-quartile range in terms of accuracy (which is normally distributed and arguably gives meaningful information as to whether the participant was paying attention, sucessfully learning etc.).
+Therefore, instead we define outliers as datapoints that fall 1.5 IQRs outside of the inter-quartile range in terms of accuracy (which is normally distributed and arguably gives meaningful information as to whether the participant was paying attention, successfully learning etc.).

 <p>